123456789-edgar/Real-time-Child-tracking-system/README.md

 Instructions on how to load the files into your server or system.
 -  The arduino code should go into your arduino documents folder on your system.
+- Load the gpstracker folder into your htdocs directory of your web server.